Castlevania: Harmony of Dissonance: Gameplay

 Harmony of Dissonance makes use of role-playing elements.
 Defeating minor enemies and bosses procure experience points for Juste, who levels up when statistical requirements are met.
 Leveling up increases his statistics: hit points, the amount of damage the character receives before dying; magic points, which affects how often he can cast a magical attack; strength, the power of the physical attack; defense, the reduction of damage taken from an enemy; intelligence, the strength of the magical attack; and luck, which determines the rate of items dropped by enemies.
 Certain relics affect his statistics: the Fang of Vlad increases his defense points, for example.
 Equipment in the form of weapon modifications, armor and accessories can be found scattered about the castle and contribute to his statistics.
 Occasionally, an enemy drops an item after being killed.
 Items can be bought with in-game money from a merchant who appears in various places throughout the castle.

 Additional modes can be unlocked in the game.
 For Boss Rush Mode, the player is required to complete the game once and can fight the bosses from the game in order with the number of bosses depending on the level of difficulty selected.
+If the player enters the Konami Code before the title screen, they will unlock a special version of Boss Rush mode as Simon Belmont, resembling his 8-bit appearance from the original Castlevania (1986) and inheriting properties such as stiffer ground movement and restrictive jumps.
 Maxim Mode requires the player to finish the game with the best ending and allows the player to take control of Maxim.
 Unlike Juste, Maxim cannot equip items and can only use his sword and giant shuriken (sub-weapon) as weapons.
 Maxim has the ability to triple jump and cast certain spells by inputting certain button combinations.
 Finishing with the best ending also unlocks an option to listen to the music of the game.